DanielSOhara27/Emergence-of-the-Cloud/Readme.md

 * I should receive a single email per team
 * The email should contain the name of the individuals on your team.
 * The email should contain a link to your Github project
-* Your Github project should contain a fork of this weeks repository
+* Your Github project should contain a fork of the image gallery application
-* The email should contain a public url to the image gallery application running on a AWS EC2 VM.
+* The email should contain a public url to the image gallery application running on a AWS EC2 instance.
 * I should be able to use the image gallery application to upload an image.

 # Forking Repository